NOTE: This policy is being reviewed for 2024 and is subject to change

 5. As the artist, please verify that your piece has been cleaned up prior to Monday at noon.
 (Historically, the fire team has a pretty good record on handling cleanup, but remember – fire team is not responsible for your piece being cleaned up, you are.)

 6. As a general rule of thumb, accelerants that are thicker than water (kero, diesel, lamp oil, tiki fuel, bio-diesel (this probably won’t work well, but we won’t object to you using it), paraffin, etc) is allowed, and most of the ones thinner than water (gasoline, white gas, coleman fuel, LNG, etc) are not.
 If you’re unsure, ask the Fire Safety Team.
 Any kind of pressurized canister is not allowed.
-Constellation can provide tiki fuel for you.
 Remember, the goal is to burn wood, not accelerants, and with proper construction, you don’t need much accelerant.

 7. Without prior approval, burning art pieces may not be used as elevated observation platforms or climbable art.
-If an artist is interested in making their burnable art interactive in this manner, please contact the Constellation Art Team Support at cats@constellationburn.org in advance of applying for an art grant.
+If an artist is interested in making their burnable art interactive in this manner, please contact us in advance of applying for an art grant.
 (They’re a safety hazard before they burn, and making them mechanically strong enough means using wood that’s thick enough to burn for a long, long time.)

 8. It is illegal to transport firewood (including brush and driftwood) into and out of West Virginia.
-Most Mid-Atlantic states, including W.V., are under quarantine for invasive species such as Emerald Ash Borer and European Gypsy Moth.
+Most Mid-Atlantic states are under quarantine for invasive species such as Emerald Ash Borer and European Gypsy Moth.
 Constellation will provide wood to burn.
-However, if you want to bring your own, please buy local as it helps protect the environment of the region, and also helps the economy of the area allowing us land to use as our home away from home.